pachterlab/gget/docs/src/en/elm.md

 |ELME000146        |CLV_PCSK_SKI1_1   |PCSK cleavage site             |CLV    |Subtilisin/kexin isozyme-1 (SKI1) cleavage site.                                                                                                       |RLLTA                       |Homo sapiens                  |…  |
 |ELME000231        |DEG_APCC_DBOX_1   |APCC-binding Destruction motifs|DEG    |An RxxL-based motif that binds to the Cdh1 and Cdc20 components of APC/C thereby targeting the protein for destruction in a cell cycle dependent manner|SRVKLNIVR                   |Saccharomyces cerevisiae S288c|…  |
 |…                 |…                 |…                              |…      |…                                                                                                                                                      |…                           |…                             |…  |

-(Motifs that occur in many different species might look repeated, but all rows should be unique.)

 #### [More examples](https://github.com/pachterlab/gget_examples)